Mtanaka77/Debian_v.s._AlmaLinux_OSs/README.md

 We have tested the linux operating system that is AlmaLinux.
 It runs well in normal operations except for some errors as shown below.

-As the successor of CentOS 7, we are using the current software AlmaLinux-9 on the laptop PC [1].
-The installation is done with AlmaLinux-9.4-x86_64-dvd.iso of 10 GB memory.
-That is finished in 15 minutes to reboot the Linux windows.
+For the successor of terminated CentOS 7, we have downloaded the AlmaLinux on the laptop PC.
+The OS installation has been done in AlmaLinux-9.4-x86_64-dvd.iso of 10 GB memory [1].
+That is finished in 15 minutes which is then rebooted for new Linux windows.

 At the beginning, we open the gfotran by typing # gfortran -V, which is necessary on AlmaLinux-9.
 We also type # pip3 -V to open PIP.